North Carolina vs. Oklahoma Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 North Carolina vs. Oklahoma Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's contest between the No. 7 Oklahoma Sooners (10-0) and No. 11 North Carolina Tar Heels (7-3) squaring off at Spectrum Center has a projected final score of 77-76 (according to our computer prediction) in favor of Oklahoma, so it should be a tight matchup.
-The game will begin at 9:00 PM ET on December 20.
+Wednesday's game that pits the No. 7 Oklahoma Sooners (10-0) versus the No. 11 North Carolina Tar Heels (7-3) at Spectrum Center has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 77-76 in favor of Oklahoma.
+Tipoff is at 9:00 PM ET on December 20.

-According to our computer prediction, Oklahoma is projected to cover the point spread (3.5) against North Carolina.
-The two teams are expected to go under the 155.5 over/under.
+According to our computer prediction, Oklahoma is projected to cover the point spread (2.5) versus North Carolina.
+The two teams are expected to come in below the 154.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!